 While orange juice can and should be a wonderfully healthy beverage, processed orange juice from the supermarket is clearly to be avoided!

 How to best make orange juice a healthy choice?
-Surely, fresh squeezed from unsprayed oranges is the best choice, but you can take it even one step further if you’re game.
+Surely, fresh squeezed from unsprayed oranges is the best choice.
+If you’re game, you can take it one step further adding probiotics to the mix.

-Orange juice is easily fermented into a delicious, bubbly beverage commonly referred to as orangina that includes a healthy dose of probiotics along with enhanced nutrition and enzymes too.
+It is easy to ferment orange juice into the delicious, bubbly beverage commonly referred to as orangina.
+The process adds a healthy dose of probiotics along with enhanced nutrition and enzymes too.

-All you need to get started with homemade orangina is a dozen medium sized oranges – unsprayed is best.
-If you can’t easily obtain a bag of oranges, many healthfood stores sell freshly squeezed, unpasteurized orange juice in the refrigerated section.
+A dozen medium sized oranges is all you need to get started with homemade orangina.
+Unsprayed or organically grown are best.
+If you can’t easily obtain a bag of oranges, many healthfood stores sell unpasteurized orange juice in the refrigerated section.
 I’ve seen freshly squeezed OJ at Whole Foods year round.
-While purchasing fresh juice is a good alternative, squeezing your own would be the most economical way to make orangina.
+While purchasing fresh juice is a good alternative, squeezing your own is the most economical way to make this popular fermented beverage.